Can-Dogs-Get-STDs.jpg

 Can Dogs Get STDs?

 All dog owners have a responsibility to keep their animals safe from disease, but that responsibility is especially crucial when it comes to breeders.
 If a dog that is meant to be bred contracts a sexually transmitted disease, that disease won’t just be passed on to the dog’s mate.
-If a bitch carrying pups becomes infected, that infection will be passed on to the pups—which have underdeveloped immune systems—likely resulting in the death of the litter.
+If a dam carrying pups becomes infected, that infection will be passed on to the pups—which have underdeveloped immune systems—likely resulting in the death of the litter.

 So, it’s of the utmost importance that breeders and other canine caretakers know the signs, symptoms, and dangers of canine sexually transmitted diseases, and protection begins with learning about three of the most prevalent canine STDs: brucellosis, canine herpes virus, and canine transmissible venereal tumors.